 - How to negotiate a settlement in a medical malpractice case

-We understand that birth injuries can be traumatic for both the mother and her child.
+Birth injuries can be traumatic for the mother and her child.
 The Journal of Caring Sciences explains that mothers may have lasting psychological problems related to traumatic childbirth, and your lawyer may seek compensation for such mental anguish.

 Crucially, your lawyer will determine whether any parties aside from a doctor are liable for your damages.
 Defendants may include: